Neon01602/LMS_ML_Pipeline_KMPG/README.md

   `lightgbm`, `radon` — installed by the notebook's setup cell (`!pip install -q lightgbm radon datasets`)

-No GPU is required — every model here (LightGBM, logistic regression) trains in well under a minute on CPU.
+No GPU is required — every model here (LightGBM, HistGradientBoostingRegressor, logistic regression) trains in well under a minute on CPU.

 ---